krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ## Allowed Instructions

-HEADERS frames on the Control Stream SHOULD contain only Literal with Incremental Indexing representations.
+HEADERS frames on the Control Stream SHOULD contain only Literal with Incremental Indexing and Indexed with Duplication (see {{indexed-duplicate}}) representations.
 Frames on this stream modify the dynamic table state without generating output to any particular request.

-HEADERS and PUSH_PROMISE frames on request and push streams MUST NOT contain Literal with Incremental Indexing representations.
+HEADERS and PUSH_PROMISE frames on request and push streams MUST NOT contain Literal with Incremental Indexing and Indexed with Duplication representations.
 Frames on these streams reference the dynamic table in a particular state without modifying it, but emit the headers for an HTTP request or response.

 ## Header Block Prefix {#absolute-index}